festino-mc-plugins/ClickableLinks/README.md

 # ClickableLinks
- Returns clickable links to minecraft chat.
+ Brings clickable links to minecraft chat.

 Note: Paper server still provides this feature, but Spigot removed it in 1.19.
 Therefore, use this plugin only on Spigot/Bukkit 1.19+ servers, but on 1.18- it can also be useful due to link underlining and supported link formats.